anderskm/gputil/README.md

 # GPUstats
-A Python library for getting the GPU status from NVIDA GPUs using nvidia-smi programmatically in Python.
+A Python module for getting the GPU status from NVIDA GPUs using `nvidia-smi`.
+`GPUstats` locates all GPUs on the computer, determines their availablity and returns a ordered list of available GPUs.
+Availablity is based opun the current memory consumption and load of each GPU.

 **Table of Contents**